Skip to main content

 By far the cheapest method and one that people around the world have been relying on for thousands of years is boiling your water.
 All you really need for this is a container for boiling your water in and either a portable camping stove or the knowledge and means for making a campfire.

-It's important to get your water to a steady rolling boil for this method and leave it for at least 10 minutes to ensure all the bacteria have been killed thoroughly.
-Plenty of impatient water-boilers have still felt the effects of badly treated water the next day — ask us how we know.
+It’s important to get your water to a steady rolling boil and leave it for at least 10 minutes to ensure all the bacteria have been thoroughly killed.
+Plenty of impatient water boilers have still felt the effects of badly treated water the next day — ask us how we know.

 A carefree young man drinks water from a bottle while going for a hike up a mountain